fauna/fauna-go/README.md

 | `fauna.StartTime`  | Sets the stream start time.
 Accepts an `int64` representing the start time in microseconds since the Unix epoch.<br><br>The start time must be later than the creation time of the event source.
 The period between the stream restart and the start time argument can't exceed the `history_days` value for source set's collection.
 If a collection's `history_days` is `0` or unset, the period can't exceed 15 minutes. |
 | `fauna.EventCursor`  | Resumes the stream after the given event cursor.
 Accepts a `string` representation of the cursor retrieved from a `fauna.Event`. |

+## Debug Mode

+To enable debug logging, set the `FAUNA_DEBUG` environment variable to an integer for the value of the desired [slog level](https://pkg.go.dev/log/slog#Level).

+- `slog.LevelInfo` will log all HTTP responses from Fauna.
+- `slog.LevelDebug` will not redact the Authorization header and include the request body.

+For Go versions before 1.21 we use a [log.Logger](https://pkg.go.dev/log#Logger) and 1.21+ we use the [slog.Logger](https://pkg.go.dev/log/slog#Logger) -- you can optionally define your own Logger.
+See `CustomerLoggrer` in [logging_slog_test.go](logging_slog_test.go) for an example.

 ## Contributing